 - Call a professional if water backs up into other drains

-If the clogged toilet keeps coming back, the issue may lie deeper in your plumbing system.
+If the problem keeps coming back, the issue may lie deeper in your plumbing system.

 Preventing the Next Clog